13 - PE Authenticode

 signature = pe.signatures[0]

-Although we usually find only one signature, PE executables can embed multiple signatures thanks to the /as command of signtool.exe.
+Although we usually find only one signature, PE executables can embed multiple signatures using the /as command of signtool.exe.
 This is why the signatures attribute returns an iterator over the signatures parsed by LIEF.

-The signature variable is actually a lief.PE.Signature object which basically mirrors the PKCS #7 container plus some method to verify its integrity.
+The signature variable is a object, which mirrors the PKCS #7 container and includes methods for verifying its integrity.

 Within this object, we can access the following attributes: